Jailed Belarus journalist: Mass protests have fizzled - WTMJ

 The presenter of the broadcast on the ONT channel claimed the Belarusian authorities were unaware that Pratasevich was aboard a Ryanair jet flying from Greece to Lithuania when flight controllers diverted it to the Belarusian capital of Minsk on May 23, citing a bomb threat.
 No bomb was found, but Pratasevich was arrested along with his Russian girlfriend.

-Outraged European Union leaders called the diversion an act of air piracy and responded by barring the Belarusian flag carrier Belavia from the bloc’s airports and airspace, telling European airlines to skirt Belarus and drafting new bruising sanctions against the country.
+Outraged European Union leaders called the diversion an act of air piracy and responded by barring the Belarusian flag carrier Belavia from the bloc’s airports and airspace and telling European airlines to skirt Belarus.
+They also drafted new bruising measures against the country’s top industrial enterprises, doubling down on sanctions previously introduced by the U.S. and the EU.

 President Alexander Lukashenko, who has ruled the ex-Soviet nation of 9.3 million with an iron fist for more than a quarter-century, has accused the West of trying to “strangle” his country with sanctions.